 Let us see how.

-Second approach to solve 5 square to 4 square by 3 moves puzzle: by End state analysis approach
+Second approach to solve the matchstick square puzzle - Move 3 matches to make 4 squares: by End state analysis approach

 This approach is justified as, converting the initial configuration to the possible final configuration with maximum similarity should involve minimum number of stick moves.